Friday, 13 May 2016

 We're using peervpn to create the layer 2 network (you can use other methods, see the Flockport article.

 Each host must have an IP address for the VPN and the peers for the other hosts.
-Peers are of the format
+Peers are of the format <ip> <port>, in my case we use the port_forwarded address,

 On each machine as root